 Name:

-Start Date: End Date: End Date:
+Start Date: End Date:

-Problem Type: Grades Attendance Appearance/Hygiene Other (describe)
+Problem Type: Grades Appearance/Hygiene Other (describe)

 Placed on Probation:

-Midterm Grade Notification (80%) required, please circle one):
+Midterm Grade Notification 80%) required, please circle one):

-Midt erm Grade(s):
+Midterm Grade(s):

 Plan for Improvement:

 Expected Outcomes:

-Attainment of improvement objectives is the student's responsibility; however where feasible assignments and opportunities that may contribute to the achievement of the objectives will be provided by faculty.
-A copy of this contract will be given to the student and the original will be kept in the student's folder.
-Failure to adhere to this contract and/or meet the learning objectives will subject the student to dismissal from the program.
-Student's signature indicates understanding of all parts of the contract and receipt of contract copy.
+assignments and opportunities to provided by faculty.
+A copy of the kept in the student's folder.
+Fail objectives will subject the student ctives is the student's responsibility; however where feasible nat may contribute to the achievement of the objectives will be is contract will be given to the student and the original will be use to adhere to this contract and/or meet the learning at to dismissal from the program.
+Student's signature indicates contract and receipt of contract copy.

 Student Signature: Date:

 Faculty Signature: Date:

-Program Coordinator Signat ure: Date:
+Program Coordinator Signatu re: Date:

-cc: Student Faculty Member Nursing Program Coordinal Financial Aid (Academic at Other Risk) Confidential tudent Intervention Academic Counseling Plan Rev. 8/2012
+cc: Student Faculty Member Nursing Program Coordinato Financial Aid (Academic at F risk) Confidential Student Intervention Academic Counseling Plan Rev. 8/2012

-Appendix M POTENTIALLY DISQUALIFYING OFFENSES
+Appendix L POTENTIALLY DISQUALIFYING OFFENSES